Ademolaomobolaji/LinuxProject/User-Group-Permissions/Users.md

 - Create users by using the useradd command >> useradd Training -c "training is a user in Marketing Department"

-- assign password to the new user "training" >> sudo passwd Mark
+- assign password to the new user "training" >> sudo passwd training

 Use the `useradd` command to create the user: